-A digital music distributor, at its core, enables you to place your music on digital streaming platforms, such as Spotify and Apple Music, in addition to direct download platforms like iTunes.
+At its core, a digital music distributor enables you to place your music on streaming and direct download platforms.
 Some distributors are simply a pipeline, taking a small fee or commission on sales to make your songs available around the world.

 A more detailed guide to neighbouring rights and digital performance royalties can be found here.

 How to Get Royalties from Music Globally